bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

       - monday:friday
 ```

-If you want to use an email receiver, keep it the same an only update the `name` and `to` fields, as well as the `Product Name Here` in the `html`.
+If you want to use an email receiver, keep it the same and only update the `name` and `to` fields, as well as the `Product Name Here` in the `html`.
 The rest ensures that the email is sent correctly and with nice formatting.

 You can add multiple email receivers, or other options like PagerDuty or a webhook to RocketChat.